 Again, I know that this can be a little difficult to understand but know that there will be great improvement in this system during your training

 When you start-up and complete a marathon training program during a longer period, your heart will be bigger and especially the left ventricle, the largest and strongest, which sends the blood out in the body, expands its capacity.
-The stroke volume, which means the amount of blood the heart pumps out in one beat increases, both due to increased ventricle size and hence greater blood volume that pumps from the heart out in the body, and because of greater effect in cardiac contraction.
+The stroke volume, which means the amount of blood the heart pumps out in one beat increases, both due to increased ventricle size and hence greater blood volume that pumps from the heart out in the body and because of greater effect in cardiac contraction.

 Minute volume can express as minute volume = Stroke volume * heart rate where heart rate is defined as the number of times that your heart beats in one minute.
 The effect of a larger stroke volume is that the heart does not have to beat so many times in the minute to satisfy a rest minute volume of 5 liters.

 When the stroke volume becomes larger, becomes the heart rate therefore lower at rest.
-In this way decreases the resting heart rate with 15 to 25 % within 2 – 3 months of marathon training and at the same time, it saves the heart around 20.000 beats a day.
+In this way decreases the resting heart rate by 15 to 25 % within 2 – 3 months of marathon training and at the same time, it saves the heart around 20.000 beats a day.

-The hearts stroke volume at rest for untrained persons are about 75 ml per.
+The heart’s stroke volume at rest for untrained persons are about 75 ml per.
 Heartbeat, while well-trained persons can have a stroke volume up to 150 ml. per.
 Heartbeat.

 The result of marathon training is therefore a significantly lower rest heart rate and a slower heart rate (working heart rate) at a given running work, compared to past or compared to the more untrained persons working heart rate, and a very effective “engine”.